Graylog2/documentation/pages/configuring_es.rst

 If you are using a shared Elasticsearch setup, a problem with indices unrelated to Graylog might turn the cluster status to yellow or red and impact the availability and performance of your Graylog setup.

+.. important:: Graylog currently does not work with Elasticsearch clusters using the License or `Shield <https://www.elastic.co/guide/en/shield/current/index.html>`__ plugin.

 Elasticsearch versions
 ======================